 There’s a twist here.
 There’s something very important that is applicable to certain industries, and some people have a really hard time understanding—most of the time, you need your buyer persona.

 You need your target audience and your ecosystem.
 You need to know who is the person you’re building your company for.
-In some cases, especially if you work with the juniors, or if you’re a teacher, a presenter, or a promoter, you start with an audience.
+In some cases, especially if you work with the juniors or are a teacher, a presenter, or a promoter, you start with an audience.
 After a couple of years, this audience has evolved and has moved on.

 For the most part, you can get some traction.
 It could be a PR buzz.
 It could be a featured show somewhere.
-Or, you could just spend a year working on your brand, working on freebies and conferences.
+Or, you could spend a year working on your brand and freebies and conferences.

-Those are some of the best tips that I have to give so that you can still stay relevant in your niche while also working on your business.
-You don’t have to put a lot of time or a lot of attention to this.
+Those are some of the best tips I have to give so that you can still stay relevant in your niche while working on your business.
+You don’t have to put a lot of time or a lot of attention into this.
 In any case, with little effort, you can still retain the attention you are getting.

 There are ways to make it work, especially for social media.
 You can have an assistant who can support your activities or someone at the office, such as your marketing department.